BrunoFelalaga/penOCR/README.md

     Vision also gives accuracy by lines and they mostly come as confidence values of 1.0
     - Highlight transcriptions of confidencee lower than 0.5 so user attention is drawn to those for immediate edition/correction
     - Incorporate a feature that learns user's handwritting as the saved gallery of handwritting images grows.
 This will help with even higher accuracy of transcription tailored to the user's handwriting.

+## License & Usage

+This project is shared for academic and demonstration purposes only.
+All rights are reserved by the author.
+Please do not reproduce or reuse any part of this repository for commercial or derivative work without written permission.